Port

 Board an air-conditioned bus for a panoramic drive through the main town of Uturoa -- the cultural and administrative center of Raiatea.

-Shortly after leaving town, you will see Mount Temehani -- endemic home to the Tiare apetahi.
-This extremely rare flower grows nowhere else on earth.
-An amazing fact about this flower is that each morning, when the sun touches the flower, the petals open with a slight crackling sound.
+You will see Mount Temehani -- endemic home to the Tiare apetahi.
+This extremely rare flower grows nowhere else on Earth.
+An amazing fact about this flower is that, each morning when the sun touches the flower, the petals open with a slight crackling sound.

 From the bus, take in the view of the lagoon that is home to some pearl farms.
 Your scenic drive will pass the coastline and give you a glimpse of Polynesian daily life.
 Raiatea is a very green island, and your guide will point out flowers and fruits along the way.

-You will stop at the marae (open-air temple) of Tainuu before heading back to the pier.
-Time permitting, you may also stop briefly at a pearl farm along the way.
+You will stop at the Tainuu marae (open-air temple) before heading back to the pier.
+Time permitting, you may also briefly visit a pearl farm along the way.

-Please note: Bus tours operate mainly on paved road; however, some road conditions may be rough.
+Bus tours operate mainly on paved roads; however, some road conditions may be rough.
 Ride will be bumpy.
-Pregnant women or guests with back or neck conditions or vertigo are not allowed to participate.
+Guests who are pregnant or have a back or neck condition are not allowed to participate.
 Guests who are prone to motion sickness should consider this before booking and/or take appropriate medication.
-Wear comfortable attire including walking shoes.
-Bring insect repellent, sunscreen, sunglasses, bottled water and a towel.
+Wear comfortable walking shoes.
+Bring insect repellent.
+Shade is limited; to avoid sunburn, wear light, long clothing suitable for use as a cover-up.
+Bring a hat and sunglasses; wear biodegradable/reef-safe sunscreen.
+Bring bottled water.
 Expensive clothing or jewelry should not be worn on tour.
 Duration is approximate.
-Tour operates rain or shine, but may be cancelled by the operator in the event of extremely bad weather or unsuitable conditions.
+Tour operates rain or shine but may be canceled by the operator in the event of extremely bad weather or unsuitable conditions.